threefoldtech/home/products/code_getting_started.md

 ## overview of some components

+We do realize it is still very difficult today based on the repos alone to get started.
+The documentation is by no means complete and it still requires a lot of knowledge to get started without help.

 ### Zero-OS

+( [Zero-OS](https://github.com/threefoldtech/zos): our low level operating system
 * [0-core](https://github.com/threefoldtech/0-core): The core of Zero-OS which is the Zero-OS replacement for systemd
 * [0-fs](https://github.com/threefoldtech/0-fs): The storage layer of our container technology
 * [0-initramfs](https://github.com/threefoldtech/0-initramfs): All that is needed to build the Zero-OS-kernel and initramfs to start root filesystem